 The rest of the extraordinary cast!

 The main adults in Buddy’s life are Ma (Caitriona Balfe, much more engaging than she is in Outlander) and Pa (Jamie Dornan, whose talent goes so far beyond 50 Shades it’s almost inconceivable).
 They navigate their own relationship with such touching affection, respect and tenderness.
-Granny (Judy Dench—just when you think she can’t get any better…) and Pop (Ciarán Hinds, who has appeared in literally hundreds of productions including There Will Be Blood and In Bruges, but this is the best you’ve ever seen him) are superlative as well.
+Granny (Judi Dench—just when you think she can’t get any better…) and Pop (Ciarán Hinds, who has appeared in literally hundreds of productions including There Will Be Blood and In Bruges, but this is the best you’ve ever seen him) are superlative as well.

 Belfast is buoyed by the incomparable music of the city’s native son Van Morrison, whose music can be alternately ebullient, intimate and/or mournful, but always sublime.
 So clever of Branagh to go with Morrison’s work, rather than the overused pop hits of the time.
 The song that will be playing in your head once you leave the theater, however, is Dornan’s version of ‘Everlasting Love.’
 That seen is unforgettable in the best way!